-(1) Reflects net proceeds from the rights offering assuming full participation.
-We expect to incur approximately \$321,300 in SEC filing, accounting, legal and related fees.
+(1) Reflects net proceeds from the rights offering.
+We incurred approximately \$321,300 in SEC filing, accounting, legal and related fees.

-(2) Reflects net proceeds from the existing notes issued on January 17, 2012 and after giving pro forma effect to the net proceeds from the rights offering assuming full participation.
-We incurred approximately \$3 million in fees and expenses in connection with the issuance of the existing notes.
+(2) Reflects net proceeds from the existing notes issued on January 17, 2012 and February 6, 2012 and after giving pro forma effect to the net proceeds from the rights offering.
+We incurred approximately \$1 million in fees and expenses in connection with the issuance of the existing notes.